One Thing Is Stopping You from Your Successful Doula Business.

 I did my Doula training, now what?

-During my MSP training I hadn’t put much thought into how hard the “putting myself out there” was going to be: Actually pursuing clients; reaching out to other businesses; and saying out loud “Hi!
+During my Doula training I hadn’t put much thought into how hard the “putting myself out there” was going to be: Actually pursuing clients; reaching out to other businesses; and saying out loud “Hi!
 I’m Meg, and I am a doula”.
 It felt so scary to actually vocalize the words and hear myself expressing them to the world, making everything become a reality.

 I worried about whether or not I would be successful and whether or not people would take me seriously.
 And of course the biggest fear is what if I made a huge mistake?
 I was terrified taking those first steps of my journey with so much risk and uncertainty.
 I felt vulnerable and nervous but also insanely excited.